-Michael is routinely identified by his peers as a respected and trusted advisor, having been selected for 5 consecutive years (2012-2016) for inclusion in the Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
-He was selected as an "Emerging Lawyer" in the 2015-2016 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois who are under 40 or have been practicing less than 10 years.
-Additionally, Mr. Furmanek has been selected as one of the "World’s Leading Patent Practitioners" in 2015 and 2016 by Intellectual Asset Management (IAM) magazine.
+Mr. Furmanek is routinely identified by his peers as a respected and trusted advisor, having been selected for 5 consecutive years (2012–2016) for inclusion in the Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
+He was selected as an “Emerging Lawyer” in the 2015–2016 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois who are under 40 or have been practicing less than 10 years.
+Additionally, Mr. Furmanek has been selected as one of the “World’s Leading Patent Practitioners” from 2015-2017 by Intellectual Asset Management (IAM) magazine.

-- After first securing broad and blanketing patent rights on a client’s revolutionary home appliance product, successfully defended a third-party’s attack on those rights in the U.S. Patent Office’s new and nuanced Inter Partes Review proceedings.
+- After first securing broad and blanketing patent rights on a client’s revolutionary refrigerator shelf product, successfully defended a competitor’s attack on those rights in the U.S. Patent Office’s nuanced inter partes review proceedings.

-- With practical and professional maturity, advised and counseled global organization through redeveloping and redefining its internal invention protection program.
+- With practical and professional maturity, advised and counseled global consumer safety organization through redeveloping and redefining its internal invention protection program.

-- Successfully secured a multitude of patents for a domestic consumer products company by creatively highlighting innovative and novel developments in century-old fields of art.
+- Successfully secured a multitude of patents for international process controls company by creatively highlighting innovative and novel developments in century-old fields of art.

 Background and Credentials

 Mr. Furmanek focuses on preparing and prosecuting patent applications, both domestic and abroad, as well as advising clients on patent portfolio management, patentability, patent enforcement, and related concerns.
 He also has experience counseling clients on general trademark matters.